lakesareadesign/multi.pass/content/plugins/bne-testimonials/readme.txt

 1. Testimonial Post List Admin Screen
 2. Testimonial Post Edit Admin Screen
+3. Testimonial Slider Layout
+4. Testimonial List Layout
+5. Testimonial Image Styles

 == Changelog ==

+= 2.0 June 16, 2017 =
+* Complete re-write matching the code base and structure of the pro version.
+* Added information about new featured included in the pro version on the admin help page.
+* [bne_testimonials_list] and [bne_testimonials_slider] shortcodes are now depreciated but will still work.
+Use the new unified shortcode going forward, [bne_testimonials]

 = 1.7.5 September 5, 2016 =
 * Fix: Featured Thumbnail metabox description was being thrown on other post types.